davidfowl/AspNetCoreDiagnosticScenarios/HttpClientGuidance.md

 ## A note about WebClient

 WebClient is considered a legacy .NET API at this point and has been completely superseded by HttpClient.
-No new code should be written with HttpClient.
+New code should be written with HttpClient.

 ❌ **BAD** This example uses the legacy WebClient to make a synchronous HTTP request.